panglesd/slipshow/docs/use-speaker-view.rst

 - A timer and clock.
 - Your notes.

-You can open it by pressing :key:`s` after opening the presentation.
+You can open it by pressing :kbd:`s` after opening the presentation.

 Adding notes
 ============